JamesRandall/Simple-Paging-Grid/README.md

 **Parameter**   |**Description**
 ----------------|-----------------------------------------
-newUrl          |*(Optional)* Supply a new URL for example to update a search parameter
+newBinding      |*(Optional)* Supply a new binding for example to update a search parameter

-Example:
+Example using a URL:

 	$("#mygrid").simplePagingGrid("refresh", "http://optional.new.url/action");

+Example using a data array:

+	var dataArray = [];
+	$("#mygrid").simplePagingGrid("refresh", dataArray);

+When using a data array it is possible to modify the underlying array and call refresh without the parameter, for example assuming sourceArray is the array you first bound the grid to:

+	sourceArray.splice(0,1);
+	$("#mygrid").simplePagingGrid("refresh");

+Note that changing binding type is not supported at this time.
+If you instantiate the grid with a dataUrl then you must continue to use a dataUrl.

 ### currentPageData